 Coal looks like shiny, black rock.
 Coal has lots of energy in it.
 When it is burned, it makes heat and light energy.
-Many years ago, Native Americans burned coal to make pots.
-The early settlers didn't use much coal-they burned wood.
+One thousand years ago, Chinese people used coal to produce copper, and the Romans burned coal for heat.
+Early American settlers didn't use much coal - they burned wood.

-People began using coal in the 1800s to heat their homes.
-Trains and ships used coal for fuel.
+In the United States, people began using coal to heat their homes in the 1800s.
+Trains and ships began using coal for fuel.
 Factories used coal to make iron and steel.
-Today, we burn coal mainly to make electricity.
+Today, most coal is used to make electricity.